 Critical Reasons why PNoy should have approved

 The European Union estimated a shortage of 600,000 nurses by 2020 (WHO Europe, 2013).
-1.1 million nurses are also needed in U.S by 2020 caused by 20% increase in new positions and one-third of current nurses retiring (American Nurses Association).
+1.1 million nurses are also needed in the U.S by 2020 caused by a 20% increase in new positions and one-third of current nurses retiring (American Nurses Association).
 Moreover, Health Workforce Australia predicts a workforce gap by 2025 of between 80,000 and 147,000 nurses.

 These facts above give us more reasons why we should value our nurses more than ever.
-Here are few of the list why the president should support the Nursing Comprehensive Law:
+Here are a few of the list why the president should support the Nursing Comprehensive Law:

 1. To prevent the impending doom of nurse shortage in the Philippines

 I believe that the veto of the Nursing Comprehensive Law will push more Filipino nurses to look for greener pastures abroad, recognizing the great demand of the profession.
 The only sad thing is, who will remain in our country?
 Who will care for our families when they get sick?